 We offer our students the most effective and relevant instruction in French, Francophone, and Italian languages, literatures, and cultures.
 Our courses provide a wide perspective on Italian and French culture, and include topics such as migration, sex and love, fashion and material culture, modern media, Italian identities, the languages of Italy and food.
 In addition, the Department offers study abroad opportunities in France, Italy, Quebec, and Senegal as well as internship opportunities in Italy.
-The undergraduate majors in French and Italian are designed to maximize students’ ability to understand, speak, read, and write a foreign language and to develop an informed appreciation of its literature(s) and culture(s).
+Our undergraduate majors are designed to maximize students’ ability to understand, speak, read, and write a foreign language and to develop an informed appreciation of its literature(s) and culture(s).
 Our goal is to develop students’ intercultural competency and guide them to understand the skills that they develop so that they can express to future employers what they have to offer as multilingual, culturally and interculturally competent job candidates.
 Although no program can be more than what each student chooses to make of it, an undergraduate major in French, Italian, French Studies or Italian Studies will be both an intellectual and a practical enterprise.
 It will provide the learner with insight into his or her own culture as well as into French, Francophone, and/or Italian cultures, and it can also lead to a variety of career opportunities.

 As a field of humanistic learning, language study serves the larger aims of liberal education by producing well-rounded, informed, and tolerant individuals who can excel in a variety of careers.
 More and more, employers are choosing liberal arts majors over narrowly trained technical specialists, because their superior communication skills give them a distinct advantage in the business and professional worlds.
 Increasing competition and the development of a global economy have combined to make the foreign language major more attractive than ever.
 In addition to business, there are also career opportunities in education, law, government, international relations, and many other fields.
 There is a national shortage of people who have experience with world languages, despite the need in the emerging global economy.
 Now is the time to study a world language.
 The Department encourages students to consider a double major, combining French or Italian with another discipline.
 The Arts and Sciences Career Success Office distributes an information packet on Careers in Foreign Languages and has qualified personnel who can help in job placement.
 For more details on this subject, students should also consult the Center for Foreign Languages, Literatures, and Cultures in 100 Hagerty Hall, and are encouraged to visit the CLLC careers in Foreign Languages website, 292-4361.
 To see what recent undergraduate alumni in French and Italian are doing with their degrees, read Thoughts from our Alumni.